-Basic Skills courses follow the same grading system as college-level courses, and these grades are computed into the grade point average (GPA), but do not provide credits toward graduation.
+Basic Skills courses follow the same grading system as collegelevel courses; however, these grades are not computed into the grade point average (GPA).
 To exit a Basic Skills course, students must receive a grade of C- or better.
 Tuition is charged for each semester of Basic Skills coursework.